adailycanof/tp-gha-assessment/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📝 License

-This project is created for assessment purposes.

 ## 🆘 Troubleshooting

 ### Common Issues